minio/docs/source/administration/bucket-replication/enable-server-side-two-way-bucket-replication.rst

 Procedure
 ---------

-- :ref:`<minio-bucket-replication-two-way-minio-console-procedure>`
+- :ref:`Configure Two-Way Bucket Replication Using the MinIO Console <minio-bucket-replication-two-way-minio-console-procedure>`
-   - :ref:`<minio-bucket-replication-two-way-minio-console-create-replication-rules>`
+   - :ref:`Create a New Bucket Replication Rule on Each Deployment <minio-bucket-replication-two-way-minio-console-create-replication-rules>`
-   - :ref:`<minio-bucket-replication-two-way-minio-console-validate-replication-config>`
+   - :ref:`Validate the Replication Configuration <minio-bucket-replication-two-way-minio-console-validate-replication-config>`
-- :ref:`<minio-bucket-replication-two-way-minio-cli-procedure>`
+- :ref:`Configure Two-Way Bucket Replication Using the Command Line <minio-bucket-replication-two-way-minio-cli-procedure>`
-   - :ref:`<minio-bucket-replication-two-way-minio-cli-create-remote-targets>`
+   - :ref:`Create Replication Remote Targets <minio-bucket-replication-two-way-minio-cli-create-remote-targets>`
-   - :ref:`<minio-bucket-replication-two-way-minio-cli-create-replication-rules>`
+   - :ref:`Create a New Bucket Replication Rule on Each Deployment <minio-bucket-replication-two-way-minio-cli-create-replication-rules>`
-   - :ref:`<minio-bucket-replication-two-way-minio-cli-verify-replication-config>`
+   - :ref:`Validate the Replication Configuration <minio-bucket-replication-two-way-minio-cli-verify-replication-config>`

 .. _minio-bucket-replication-two-way-minio-console-procedure: